-You can also enjoy cable skiing, high ropes courses, stand up paddle boarding at various locations, kite surfing, horse riding on the beach or through the rainforest, snorkelling, jungle surfing, mountain bike riding, bush walking and more.
+You can also enjoy canyoning, mountain hiking, Kite Surfing at various locations, horse riding on the beach or through the rainforest, snorkelling, jungle surfing, mountain bike riding, bush walking and more.

 When the sun goes down, Cairns comes alive and there is plenty to do if you want to enjoy the balmy evenings.
 You can take a sunset cruise down Trinity Inlet with a glass of wine, book a sailing dinner cruise, take a hummer ride around town, wander through the night markets and stop for a foot massage or visit one of the many restaurants and bars in town.